-- (1) Subject to the owners/applicants first entering into a Section 106 Legal Agreement under the Town and Country Planning Act (as amended) to secure contributions/planning obligations towards:- - 1.On-site affordable housing provision; - 2.On-site sports provision (including changing facilities and management); - 3.On-site Public Open Space provision (including delivery of the waterside park and public art); - 4.Education provision, including on-site delivery of 2 form of entry primary school and secondary school contribution; - 5.
-Highways and transport contributions (comprising off-site highway works (junction improvements), canal towpath improvements, public transport service enhancement sum and travel plan monitoring sum); - 6.
-Cannock Chase SAC air quality mitigation scheme; and - 7.
-The Community Building and Healthcare.
+(1) Subject to the owners/applicants first entering into a Section 106 Legal Agreement under the Town and Country Planning Act (as amended) to secure contributions/planning obligations towards:-

+- 1. On-site affordable housing provision; - 2.
+On-site sports provision (including changing facilities and management) and off-site cricket contribution; - 3.
+On-site Public Open Space provision (including delivery of the waterside park, retained and new allotments and public art); - 4.
+Education provision, including on-site delivery of either a 2 form entry primary school with off-site secondary school contribution or an on-site all through school; - 5.
+Highways and transport contributions (comprising off-site highway works (junction improvements), canal towpath improvements, public transport service enhancement sum and Trent Valley Station improvements); - 6.
+Travel plan monitoring sum; - 7.
+Cannock Chase SAC air quality mitigation scheme; and - 8.
+On-site community building.

-Note a separate Unilateral Undertaking relating to the payment of £178.60 per dwelling for recreational mitigation for the Cannock Chase SAC is also required.
+(1a) Also, subject to the completion of a separate Unilateral Undertaking agreement relating to the payment of £178.60 per CIL exempt dwelling for recreational mitigation for the Cannock Chase SAC.

-(2) If the S106 legal agreement and Unilateral Undertaking are not signed/completed by the 13th April 2020 or the expiration of any further agreed extension of time, then powers to be delegated to officers to refuse planning permission, based on the unacceptability of the development, without the required contributions and undertakings, as outlined in the report.
+(2) If the S106 legal agreement and Unilateral Undertaking are not signed/completed by the 2nd November 2020 or the expiration of any further agreed extension of time, then powers to be delegated to officers to refuse planning permission, based on the unacceptability of the development, without the required contributions and undertakings, as outlined in the report.